Banks That Offer Reverse Mortgages in 2024

-When considering a reverse mortgage, choosing the right lender is crucial.
-While you may be familiar with big national or regional banks for traditional mortgage loans, reverse mortgages work a little differently.
-Some smaller regional banks do offer reverse mortgages, but major players like Wells Fargo, Chase, and Bank of America typically do not.
+When considering a reverse mortgage, selecting the right lender is essential.
+While large national banks are well-known for traditional mortgages, they approach reverse mortgages differently.
+Some smaller regional banks offer reverse mortgages, but major institutions like Wells Fargo, Chase, and Bank of America usually don’t.

-If you visit one of these large banks for a reverse mortgage, they might refer you to an outside loan specialist.
-As with any mortgage, it’s important to shop around and find a lender specializing in reverse mortgages and one you feel comfortable working with.
+If you inquire about a reverse mortgage at these larger banks, they might refer you to an outside specialist.
+To make the best choice, it is essential to shop around and find a lender specializing in reverse mortgages that aligns with your needs.

 The Shift Away from Reverse Mortgages: Why Major Banks Stepped Back

-In the past, some of the largest banks—like Bank of America, Wells Fargo, and Metlife Bank—were major players in the reverse mortgage market.
-However, these big names stopped offering reverse mortgages after the financial crisis.
+Historically, major banks like Bank of America, Wells Fargo, and Metlife Bank were active in the reverse mortgage market.
+However, after the financial crisis, these banks gradually stepped back.

-Bank of America announced in February 2011 that it would no longer offer reverse mortgages, stating it wasn’t part of its “core” business.
-Wells Fargo followed later that year, citing concerns about home price fluctuations and borrowers’ ability to meet loan obligations.
-Around the same time, MetLife exited the banking industry entirely, selling its deposit business to GE Capital Retail Bank.
+Bank of America announced in 2011 that reverse mortgages were no longer part of its core business.
+Wells Fargo followed, citing concerns over home price fluctuations and borrowers’ ability to meet loan requirements.
+Around the same time, MetLife exited the banking industry and sold its deposit business.

 Banks vs. Non-Bank Lenders: What’s the Difference?